vierge-noire/cakephp-fixture-factories/README.md

  ]);
 ```

 If you ever switched to a branch with different migrations, the `Migrator` will automatically drop the tables where needed, and re-run the migrations.
-Switching branches
+Switching branches therefore
 does not require any manipulation on your side.

 Now that your test DB schema is set, you are ready to use the factories.